UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter4/Kaleidoscope-ch4.md

 ### Code Generator
-The code generation needs an update to support using a JIT engine to generate and execute the Kaleidescope code provided by the user.
+The code generation needs an update to support using a JIT engine to generate and execute the Kaleidoscope code provided by the user.

 #### Generator fields
 To begin with, the generator needs some additional members, including the JIT